CagatayKahramann/k8s-load-balancing-demo/README.md

    ```bash
    kubectl apply -f ingresses/
    ```
-   The Ingress configuration provided uses the hostname test-app.local.
-If you need to use a different hostname, you can edit the Ingress manifest files in the ingresses/ directory and modify the host field in the        to specify a different hostname according to your needs.
+   The Ingress configuration provided uses the hostname `k8s-load-balancing-demo.local`.
+If you need to use a different hostname, you can edit the Ingress manifest files that is inside the `ingresses/` directory and modify the host field in the `etc/hosts` to specify a different hostname according to your needs.

     **Note**: The order in which you apply the manifests is important.
 First, apply the ConfigMap to ensure that the configurations are available.
 Next, deploy the Nginx instances, then expose the service, and finally     configure the Ingress.
 This ensures that all necessary resources are created and properly configured in sequence.